Last updated: January 6, 2022

 4. Incurred Charges on Cancelled Shipments

 If a shipment has incurred charges before being cancelled, the Buyer will be responsible for payment.
 All cancellation costs must be in line with actual fees incurred by the Seller.
 The Seller must provide proof of charges upon request.

 Shipments with Guaranteed Capacity will incur a cancellation charge as per the Booking terms included with the Quote booked.

 4.1.
-Notification of incurred charges.
+Notification of incurred charges

-- If a Seller cancels a shipment, they must advise the Buyer of any incurred charges on the shipment upon canceling.
+- If a Seller cancels a shipment, they must advise the Buyer of any incurred charges on the shipment upon cancelling.
 The Seller must add any incurred charges to the platform before they cancel the shipment.